boristsr/gdcorner-website/_posts/2019-10-11-MemoizationInPython.md

 As you can see the benefit was noticable, and it simplified my code [which is always positive](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/).
 I'm sure atleast part of the speedup came from a better hashing function which avoided converting all inputs into strings.

 The really impressive part though was how easy it was to implement.
-There was a neighboring function that I thought might benefit but didn't spend the time exploring before.
-This made it too easy to not test.
+This made it too easy to not test the second function.
 However, some changes were required.
 This works best with primitive types ([technically it only requires all arguments to be hashable](https://docs.python.org/3/library/functools.html#functools.lru_cache)), so arguments that are objects or arrays make this ineffective.

 This function took 2 bytes as an argument and converted them into a shortint, it was easy enough to make the changes so that the conversion was made before calling this function.
 In fact this change made for a better and more usable function anyway.